mizztgc/konaste-linux/README.md

 ### Other Distributions

 > [!WARNING]
-> SteamOS is NOT supported at this time.
-While it may work, don't expect much.
+> SteamOS is not supported.
+Aside from it not shipping with some necessary codecs by default, any change you make to the base OS will be reverted every update.

 Download the latest archive from [Releases](https://github.com/mizztgc/konaste-linux/releases) and run `install.sh`